 Much is on offer here, like tea time, game nights, and a walking community.
 More hands-on activities include wood and metalworking demonstrations, blacksmithing classes, and other workshops.
 Check out the local Family History Concierge for more info about the area.
 The City of Troy works to preserve its heritage engagingly in conjunction with the Troy Historical Society.
 This feature is fun for any visitor seeking to learn about Troy or refresh themselves on American history.

 See Related: Best Things to do in Fargo, North Dakota

 2. The Bhartiya Temple

-This religious site is a fascinating and inspiring piece of local interest and a welcoming tourist location for everyone.
+This religious site is a fascinating, inspiring local interest and welcoming tourist location for everyone.
 An active hub for the Detroit metro’s Hindu population, Bhartiya Temple offers Pujas and other spiritual events.

 Learn about Hindu culture and enjoy the stunning architecture the Temple offers.
 The white marble deities are stunning.
 The Prayer Room is a big draw, as are the expansive outdoor grounds surrounding the building.

-Guests can enjoy traditional Indian food in the cafeteria or a celebratory meal for Diwali on October 24th.
-The Temple is a local nucleus for all festivals that take place around Hindu holidays.
+Guests can enjoy traditional Indian food in the cafeteria or a celebration for Diwali on October 24th.
+The Temple is a local nucleus for all festivals around Hindu holidays.